 One Day (and Gluten and Dairy-Free) in Ojai, CA Guide

-We decided to spend a recent weekend getaway in Ojai, CA. I only heard rave reviews about this mountain-side “small town” saddled between Los Angeles and Santa Barbara and wanted to check it out for myself.
+We decided to spend a recent weekend getaway in Ojai, CA. I only heard great reviews about this mountain-side “small town” saddled between Los Angeles and Santa Barbara and wanted to check it out for myself.
 I imagined a true small town, far inland, and away from it all.
-Like one of those Hallmark channel Christmas movie settings (is anyone else obsessed with them?
+Like one of those Hallmark channel Christmas movie settings (is anyone else obsessed with those?
 I’m going to imagine you just said, yes.).
-What I got was a small, quaint town but at just 15-20 minutes inland from Ventura, many people stay here to surf down at the coast.
-Surrounded by mountains and ranches, and filled with things to do and see, especially during our weekend stay, Ojai definitely is a unique and cute place to visit.
+What I got was a quaint town, only 15-20 minutes inland from the coastal city of Ventura.
+Surrounded by mountains and ranches, and filled with things to do and see (and eat), especially during our weekend stay, Ojai is definitely a unique place to visit.
 Here are a few of our favorites, to create your own ideal itinerary…

 This is a very hip coffee shop that has everything you need for a morning pick-me-up or afternoon delight.
 Whether it be caffeine, nut milk, kombucha, tea, a gluten-free mochi dessert... they’ve got you covered.
 Unfortunately, cross-contamination can easily happen as everything sits in the open air.
 I recommend sticking to just drinks, unless you’re carrying a Nima with you.